-The multiple points of view in the $\epsilon\delta$ vs. DA discussion can be seen in other situations, as witnessed by the difference between the OpenMath and MathML representations of the set $\{x|x<1\}$ above.
+The multiple points of view in the $\epsilon\delta$ vs. DA discussion can be seen in other situations, as witnessed by the difference between the OpenMath and MathML representations of the set $\{x|y < 1\}$ above.
 There seem to be two styles of thinking about mathematical objects.
 The first one - we will call it the first-order style - manifests itself as the $\epsilon\delta$ -style in calculus.
 This style avoids passing around functions and sets as arguments to operators and uses expressions with bound variables instead.
-The second style - which we will call the higher-order style - allows functions and sets as arguments and relies heavily on this feature for conceptual clarity.
-It can be argued that the higher-order style is more modern11, but arguably the first-order style still permeates much of mathematical practice.
+The second style - which we will call the higherorder style - allows functions and sets as arguments and relies heavily on this feature for conceptual clarity.
+It can be argued that the higher-order style is more modern10, but arguably the first-order style still permeates much of mathematical practice.
 And if we take the use of mathematics in the Sciences and Engineering into account probably accounts for the vast majority of mathematical communication.
 Therefore we argue that both representational styles must be supported by MathML and OpenMath (and strict content MathML)

-Examples like (9) and (10) show that the binding objects in OpenMath are too weak representationally to accommodate the first-order style of representation faithfully, and so force the reader into a higher-order style: we want the triple integration operator in (10) to range over a restricted domain of integration, and we want to give this domain as an expression over the integration variables12, at least in $\epsilon\delta$ variant of integration.
+Examples like (4) and (5) show that the binding objects in OpenMath are too weak representationally to accomodate the first-order style of representation faithfully, and so force the reader into a higher-order style: we want the triple integration operator in (5) to range over a restricted domain of integration, and we want to give this domain as an expression over the integration variables11, at least in $\epsilon \delta$ variant of integration.
 Moreover, given the discussion in Section 3 we need these variables to participate in α -conversion.
 How might we encode this in OpenMath?
-Figure 2 shows 4 alternatives13:
+Figure 2 shows 4 alternatives12:

-1. In the binder We can interpret $\int \int \int \left\{ \frac{x^2}{a^2} + \frac{y^2}{b^2} + \frac{z^2}{c^2} \le 1 \right\}$ as a complex binding operator, as in forallin and try to use that in a binding object.
-But this
+1. In the binder We can interpret $\int \int \left\{ \frac{x^2}{a^2} + \frac{y^2}{b^2} + \frac{z^2}{c^2} \le 1 \right\}$ as a complex binding operator, as in forallrestricted and try to use that in a binding object.
+But this runs foul of the OpenMath2 dictum that the binding operator is not subject to α -conversion by its own variables; so this avenue is closed.